openbermuda/karmapi/docs/hawking.rst

 outside the Schwartzchild radius, but my guess is that the same imbalances that existed inside the black holes before the collision will re-emerge after that collision.

+There may be a theorem that proves this.
+My suspicion is that there will be a connection with the Riemann hypothesis.

+I think it is helpful to view a black hole as a 3-dimensional Poincare disk.
+Energy emerging from a tiny, but not infinitesimal point at the centre of the disk.
+At infinity, or the edge of the disk energy evaporates with hawking radiation.

+This is also the event horizon where new matter enters the black hole and is turned into energy.
+Conceptually, the surface of the black hole is identified with the dot at the centre, so the universe can be thought of as a three dimensional Klein bottle embedded in the
+4-space: 3 dimensions of space and one of time.

 As you can imagine, this interpretation has profound implications around the question of whether God plays dice and many, many other